inmanta/inmanta-core/docs/language.rst

 Raw strings are similar to python's raw strings in that they treat backslashes as regular characters.
 On the other hand, in regular and multi-line strings, escape characters (e.g. ``\n``, ``\t``...) are interpreted and therefore backslashes need to be escaped in order to be displayed.
+In addition, no variable expansion is performed in raw strings.

 .. code-block:: inmanta